Radiation-dominated polar emitting region of an accreting X-ray pulsar -- I. Polarization- and spectrum-dependent structure, and the emergent continuum: Results

 The value of $u$ in the settling zone decreases with increasing $r$ the slower, the lesser the $l$ quantity.
 The mound is lower than in the cylindrical channel at the same parameters (the area of the transverse cross section of the cylindrical channel is assumed to be equal to the area of the funnel base).
 The radiation flux component along the magnetic field differs from zero in the interiors of the settling mound, consequently, mostly due to the geometry of the magnetic field.

 Within the shock wave, the effect of induced scattering is insignificant at any magnetic field, since the $n_i$ quantities are small at the large radiation fluxes.
-The influence of the anisotropy of the photon occupation numbers, which is mostly determined by the squares of those and by the coordinate, should not then change the results for the electron temperature strongly (see \citealt{1970ApL.....7...69L} for expressions for a dot source).
+The influence of the anisotropy of the photon occupation numbers, which is mostly determined by the squares of those and by the coordinate, should not then change the results for the electron temperature strongly (\citealt{1970ApL.....7...69L}).

 Taking into account the induced Compton effect in the radiative transfer treatments was performed earlier in the framework of static models of emitting regions \citep*{1989ApJ...337..426M,1989ApJ...342..928A}.